salafimanhaj/salafi/fatwas/sects-groups/wahhabism/_posts/2020-07-18-is-wahhabism-a-fifth-madhab.md

 Question:

-You asked about Wahhabism and whether it is a fifth Madhab (School of Jurisprudence) or follows one of the four Madhabs.
+What is Wahhabism? is it a fifth Madhab (School of Jurisprudence) or follows one of the four Madhabs?

 Answer: